Kelsidavis/System7/NANOKERNEL_MIGRATION.md

 - [x] Performance is equal or better than static allocation
 - [x] C library functions use nanokernel directly (malloc/free/calloc/realloc)

-## Final Architecture (Phase 2 Complete)
+## Final Architecture (All Phases Complete)

-The migration is now complete with a clean separation of concerns:
+The migration is now complete with all optimizations in place and a clean separation of concerns:

 ### Memory Allocation Paths